 In September of 2019, Jay transferred to the Wisconsin Air National Guard with the 128th Air Control Squadron, to drill closer to home.
 Jay is responsible for maintaining the unit’s transportable ground radar system and for training other unit members to do the same.
 He’s deployed to Poland augmenting an active duty unit from Italy and feels as though the assignment has really allowed him to blossom as a leader.
 In fact, in May of 2020, he promoted to Master Sergeant (E-7), validating his long commitment to military service and his years of searching for and finally finding his military identity.
 The assignment has also allowed him to connect with others in the command who Jay admires because they model what it is to be a true citizen-soldier.

 Today, Jay and his family live in St. Paul, Minnesota.
 Having learned from his own experience the importance of positive relationships and personal accountability, he is a staunch advocate for seeking professional help to overcome trauma, PTSD, and any other of life’s hurdles.
-He sees doing so as a sign of strength and determination, and is living proof that it works.
+He sees doing so as a sign of strength and determination, and is living proof it works.
 He urges others who may be struggling to seek out the help they need, and not suffer needlessly while trying to “fix things” on their own.

 Voices to Veterans is proud to Salute Master Sergeant Jay C. Mastrud, U.S. Air Force, for his years of dedicated service in the Navy and the Air National Guard.
-Not only did he serve during a wartime deployment on board the USS John F. Kennedy during operation Desert Storm, but he has dedicated years of his life to the Air National Guard, keeping aircraft flying and radars protecting our skies.
+Not only did he serve during a wartime deployment on board the USS John F. Kennedy during Operation Desert Storm, but he has also dedicated years of his life to the Air National Guard, keeping aircraft flying and radars protecting our skies.
 For his years of service, his personal sacrifices, and the leadership he continues to provide in both his military and civilian assignments, we wish him fair winds and following seas.